 - If you wish to download the whole website, you can use the -m option.
 A replica of the mentioned website is made by this wget command.
 Take a look:

 wget -m [URL]

 - In case you want to download through FTP, you need to type both the username and password of the FTP server and then the FTP address, as stated below:

 - To download any file in the background and resume your work alongside.
 To do that, you can use the below-mentioned command:

 - If you face a bad network, you can also set the number of attempts you’ll need to download the file.
 Use this command:

 wget --tries=[number_of_tries] [URL]

 - wget automatically checks whether your server has an authentic SSL certificate or not.
 If not, it does not download files from that web page.

 wget --no-check-certificate [URL]

-As you can see, wget is an extremely powerful tool to download various files on the web.
+As you can see, the wget command is an extremely powerful tool for downloading various files on the web.
 Also, there are numerous features associated with this tool.